StackStorm/st2-packages/README.md

 Packages build environment is a *multi-container docker* application defined and managed with [docker-compose](https://github.com/docker/compose).
 It consists of four types of containers:

  - **Packaging runner** (https://quay.io/stackstorm/packagingrunner) - the main entry point, package build and test processing controller container.
  - **Packaging build** (https://hub.docker.com/r/stackstorm/packagingbuild/) - container where actual `.deb`/`.rpm` artifacts build takes place.
 It's used to bring up the build environment specific for OS distro.
-This means that different containers are available such as *packagingbuild:centos7*, *packagingbuild:xenial* correspondingly for CentOS 7 and Ubuntu Xenial.
+This means that different containers are available such as *packagingbuild:centos7*, *packagingbuild:focal* correspondingly for CentOS 7 and Ubuntu Focal.
  - **Packaging test** (https://hub.docker.com/r/stackstorm/packagingtest/) - containers where built artifacts are tested, i.e. *artifacts are installed, configuration is written and tests are performed*.
  - **Services** - these are different containers required for testing such as *rabbitmq and mongodb*